A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Experimental Design

 \subsection{Experimental Protocol}

-We use $k\in\{3,4,5\}$ for Packing, and $k\in\{2,3,4\}$ for Rovers, resulting in seven effective domains.
-A PDDLStream problem consists of a set of continuous values for the objects in the domain.
-We run each planner on each problem for a maximum of $T=300$ seconds, and consider it successful if it produces a valid plan before timing out or reaching the Gemini API token limit of $10^6$ input tokens per minute (TPM)---i.e., we count time-outs and token limits as failures.
+We used $k\in\{3,4,5\}$ for Packing and $k\in\{2,3,4\}$ for Rovers, resulting in seven effective domains.
+Problem instances varied only in the initial continuous values for the objects in the domain.
+We ran each planner for a maximum of $T=300$ seconds, and considered it successful if it produced a valid plan before timing out or reaching the LLM's resource limits---i.e., we counted time-outs and token limits as failures.